 “I don't know if he's even sorry because he hasn't said anything.”

-Apology Now May be Too Little, Too Late
+Apology Now Too Little, Too Late

 Chris Ferguson was on the board at Full Tilt Poker but no one really knows how involved or complicit he was in the decisions that led to the massive shortfall in player funds.

 One thing that's all too clear is the hugely negative impact the events had on Full Tilt's former customers' lives.

 According to court documents Ferguson said, “he was unaware of any wrongful activity at Full Tilt or that the company had become unable to satisfy its player account liabilities.”

 Other documents revealed that Ferguson had received roughly $25 million in distributions from his ownership position in Full Tilt and that a total of $87.2 million in distributions had been allocated to him.

 With all that on record, Negreanu doesn't understand how someone so closely connected to the company and the poker world could go so long without taking some responsibility.